Your Rights. Your Privacy. Your Freedom.

 NCSF honors Black History Month with this interview with Dr. James Wadley, Professor and Chair of the Counseling and Human Services department at Lincoln University.
 As a scholar-practitioner, he is a licensed professional counselor and maintains a private practice in the States of Pennsylvania and New Jersey.
 He is the founding editor of the scholarly, ...

-Check out our interviews and resources under NCSF’s Amplify Voices!
+Check out our interviews on our Amplify Voices page!

 • Viola Johnson: Interview with Ruby B. Johnson, LCSW